-Call center optimization may seem like a simple equation; increase sales, reduce costs and ta-da, your call center has been optimized!
+Call center optimization may seem like a simple equation; increase sales, reduce call center costs and ta-da, your call center has been optimized!
 But as any honest operations manager will tell you – it’s never that simple.
-First contact resolution involves an ongoing and delicate balance of improving customer service without busting through budgets, to ultimately increase revenues.
+First call resolution involves an ongoing and delicate balance of improving customer service without busting through budgets, to ultimately increase revenues.

 All went along merrily as the list of online services continued to expand, but eventually, organizations found that even as their call volumes may have reduced initially, operational costs continued to grow.
 Although customers were using digital services such as the company webpage, and then later the app and social media channels, they still wanted to speak with an agent.
 In fact, reports show a positive correlation between higher customer activity on digital assets with more frequent contact to the call center.

-Now, almost two decades later, the current challenge presents itself: how do you harness online assets to optimize first contact resolution?
+Now, almost two decades later, the current challenge presents itself: how do you harness online assets to optimize first call resolution?

-First contact resolution is achieved by automating business processes and maximizing digital usage in any interaction.
+First call resolution is achieved by automating business processes and maximizing digital usage in any interaction.
 In a three-stage process, a centralized and comprehensive digital engagement platform enables an organization to:

 - Create: Create automated service journeys that address limitless process requirements.